auth70/salakala/README.md

 ## Usage

-salakala is still under development!
-Please report any issues you find.
-If you want to add support for a new provider, please open an issue or a PR.

-### CLI Usage

 1. Create a `salakala.json` file in your project (this file is safe to commit to your repository)
 2. Run salakala to generate your `.env` file: